 The focus of Peter’s environmental work shifted in 2011 to the Brazilian ‘cerrado’, the most bio-diverse savannah on the planet, a unique habitat in danger from agribusiness and monoculture.
 The first part in a planned series of cerrado work was well-received in two solo shows in Brazil in 2012.
 Another highlight of a very successful year saw Caton’s images projected onto the exterior walls of the famous Museum of Modern Art in São Paulo.

-His photography has appeared in many publications worldwide, including The Sunday Times Magazine, The Guardian, The Washington Post, Marie Claire, Esquire and Le Figaro.
-His monochrome portraits of leprosy victims were exhibited in the National Portrait Gallery in London in 2001.
+Peter’s photography has appeared in many publications worldwide, including The Sunday Times Magazine, The Guardian, The Washington Post, Marie Claire, Esquire and Le Figaro.
+His monochrome portraits of leprosy victims have been exhibited in the National Portrait Gallery in London.

-Currently, Peter is working with a digital H5D 50c Hasselblad often with mobile lighting to capture studio-quality images in the most remote areas of the field.
+Peter continues living out of one suitcase and working with a digital H5D 50c Hasselblad along with mobile lighting to capture studio-quality images in the most remote areas of the world.

 I have had the pleasure of commissioning Peter, on behalf of Greenpeace, for a number of occasions, most notably in India for stories on the sinking Sunderbans, genetically engineered cotton and the sacred disappearing Gangotri glacier in the Himalayas.
 Once taking the assignment Peter is professional from the word go.
 He goes to great lengths to produce in depth story telling with exceptional pictures, testimonials and strong backup material.